-The HRA is intended to meet certain requirements of existing federal tax laws, under which the benefits that you receive under the HRA generally are not taxable to you.
-However, PEBP and HSA Bank cannot guarantee the tax treatment to any given Participant, since individual circumstances may produce differing results.
-If there is any doubt, you should consult your own tax advisor.
+The HRA is intended to meet certain requirements of existing federal tax laws, under which the benefits that participants receive under the HRA generally are not taxable to participants.
+However, PEBP and HSA Bank cannot guarantee tax treatment to any given participant, since individual circumstances may produce differing results.
+If there is any doubt, participants should consult their own tax advisor.